-The official inter-institutional correspondence, by which President Rumen Radev received through the Ministry of Foreign Affairs an invitation from US President Donald Trump to represent Bulgaria in the Peace Council, was received by the presidential institution on 20 January.
+The official inter-institutional correspondence, by which President Rumen Radev received through the Ministry of Foreign Affairs an invitation from US President Donald Trump to represent Bulgaria in the Board of Peace, was received by the presidential institution on 20 January.
 This was announced by the Presidency in response to questions.

 The Presidency stated that the claims made on the matter by the Minister of Foreign Affairs were inaccurate and did not reflect the facts.